hematy61/learning/learningMatrial/Java/04-integers.md

 - **Octal**: `int octVal = 032;` (prefix `0`)
 - **Hexadecimal**: `int hexVal = 0x1A;` (prefix `0x` or `0X`)

 For `byte`, `short`, and `long`, the representation is the same, but you need to ensure the value fits within the range of the type.
-For long literals, you can also append an `L` or `l` at the end, regardless of the base.
+For long literals, you can also append an `L` at the end, regardless of the base.

 ```java {cmd run_on_save}
 class Main {